-Anyone wishing to organise an event, such as a sponsored walk, on the towpath, should contact the Department (as owners) in advance for approval.
+Anyone wishing to organise an event, such as a sponsored walk, on the towpath, should notify the Department (as owners) in advance for approval.
 To do this please contact firstname.lastname@example.org.